BarryLhm/tcm/README.md

 This means you **CANNOT** have isolated `root` permission in containers,

 `root` in containers **FULLY** equals to `root` in host system with selinux etc. escalation

+for enhanced security please install `uid_placeholder.apk` and add a user with the same uid in the container

 Use at your **OWN RISK** !!!